Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Electrocute <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Domination/Electrocute.png" Align=left width=15% height=15%>

 When you damage an enemy during your turn you can choose to give them a mark of electrocute.
-When you damage a creature with a mark of electrocute you consume the charge and deal damage equal to two times you proficiency bonus to the closest enemy within 60ft of the original target.
-If there is no targets within range, the original target takes the damage instead.
+When you damage a creature with a mark of electrocute you consume the charge and deal damage equal to two times you proficiency bonus to the two closest enemies within 60ft of the original target.
+If there is no targets within range, the original target takes additional damage equal to two times your proficiency bonus instead.

 **Alteration**: The ligtning spreads to a third target within 60ft of the original target as well.
-If there is no targets within range, the original target takes the damage instead

 ---